linode/docs/docs/applications/game-servers/minecraft-with-mcmyadmin-on-debian.md

 	![McMyAdmin Server Started](/docs/assets/mcmyadmin-server-running.png)

-Congratulations, you have now set up a new Minecraft server using McMyAdmin.
+Congratulations, you now have McMyAdmin running on your Minecraft server!